carlosiruiz/movie_market_analysis/README.md

 Using a for loop combined with a list of the Movie IDs returned from the first API request, we retrieved our desired missing data by performing a GET request with the TMDB API "Movie" attribute.
 Calling the "Movie" attribute returns all of our desired data for a single movie.
 We collected this information and stored each variable into a respective list.
 We then added each new list as a new column in our original dataframe.

-## Data Cleaning and Visualization

-After organizing all of the pulled data into a single pandas dataframe, we began the process of data cleaning which included:

-1. Removing unneccessary columns
-2. Ensuring that all numeric values were stored as either "Int64" or "Float64"
-3. Removing rows where Budget or Revenue equal 0
-4. Removing rows where IMDB_ID is null
-5. Removing rows where Production_Company and Production_Country = "[]" (empty)

 ## Conclusion + Recommendations

 #### Results + Recommendations